Here’s the skinny on Year Zero aka “Zero Year.”

 Please be aware that this reading of Pandora #1 in such a way is my own invention that helps rationalize the idea of Year Zero as 2007 and Year One as 2008.
 I’ll be the first to admit that Pandora #1 was likely originally written to help place “Trinity War”/Forever Evil in 2013, but if we read it as taking place months before (as I have and as one certainly can), it actually helps firm up our timeline.
 Also note that tons of writers and editors make contradictory time references left and right in the New 52.
 Justice League Vol. 2 #23, for example, is a “Trinity War” issue that has Earth-3 Alfred narrate that the Justice League debuted “five years prior.”
 This is a prime example of the sloppy time referencing that I hate—the type that permeates the New 52.
 Alfred’s “five years ago” mention is used in JL Vol. 2 #23 simply to correlate with the JL debut year, despite the fact that JL Vol. 2 #23 happens in 2014, so it should say “six years ago” instead.
 This type of flub forms a direct contradiction and has to be an out-and-out continuity error.

 Moving on from that point of understanding, we can examine the next set of facts that will determine the specific time-frame for within Year Zero.
-It all starts with Bruce’s return to Gotham (as seen in the second feature of Detective Comics Vol. 2 #0).
+It all starts with Bruce’s return to Gotham (as seen in the second feature to Detective Comics Vol. 2 #0).
 This second feature has an editorial note that says “SEVEN YEARS AGO.”
 Therefore, by our established logic, we should place Bruce’s return somewhere in the tail end of 2006.
 HOWEVER, “SEVEN YEARS AGO” is dead wrong.
 The short explanation is because “Zero Year” only spans about eight months and ends in November.
 Here’s THE LONG EXPLANATION: The flashback from Batman Vol. 2 #21 is said to take place “six weeks” after Bruce’s return (according to Alfred).
 Batman Vol. 2 #21, which has an editorial tag of FIVE MONTHS later, also shows the Caped Crusader on his steam-bike returning from a coma to fight Riddler.
 We know that Batman defeats the Red Hood on the anniversary of his parents’ deaths, which, according to Peter Tomasi, is in September.
 Scott Snyder tells us in Batman Vol. 2 #30 that Bruce goes into his coma after warring against Riddler in the summertime.
 This all means that the anniversary of the Wayne deaths must happen in September and summertime—meaning EARLY SEPTEMBER.
 It’s early September because the following chain of uninterrupted events occur: Bruce defeats Red Hood (Wayne death anniversary in early September), a week passes and Riddler blacks out the city, the super-storm ravages Gotham for another week, the Riddler takes over and puts Batman into a coma (still SUMMERTIME at this point), Bruce wakes up a little less than a month later (no longer summertime at this point i.e. middle October), Batman returns (FIVE MONTHS after the flashback from Batman Vol. 2 #21 at which time Bruce had only been back in Gotham for a mere SIX WEEKS).
 Therefore, the flashback from Batman Vol. 2 #21 is FIVE MONTHS before Batman’s mid October post-coma return, meaning mid May.
-Furthermore, the second feature of Detective Comics Vol. 2 #0, which details Bruce’s return to Gotham after training abroad, takes place FIVE MONTHS + SIX WEEKS before Batman’s mid October post-coma return, which equals Late March.
+Furthermore, the second feature to Detective Comics Vol. 2 #0, which details Bruce’s return to Gotham after training abroad, takes place FIVE MONTHS + SIX WEEKS before Batman’s mid October post-coma return, which equals Late March.

 SO, to reiterate, given all of the information taken directly from the comic books of Snyder, Tomasi, et al, we have the following time-frame for this entire “Zero Year” to work from: Bruce returns to Gotham in late March; Bruce’s war against the Red Hood Gang is well under way six weeks later (by mid May); Bruce becomes Batman in early September, quickly defeating the Red Hood Gang; Batman is defeated and put into a coma before summer ends (i.e. in sometime in the range of September 15-20); Batman wakes up a little less than a month later (in Mid October); “Zero Year” wraps in November.